PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

  [ 1.   ]
  [ 0.625]]

-What is returned is actually a `~mvpa.datasets.base.Dataset` with the results for all cross-validation folds.
+Returned value is actually a `~mvpa.datasets.base.Dataset` with the results for all cross-validation folds.
 Since our error function computes only a single scalar value for each fold the dataset only contain a single feature (in this case the accuracy), and a sample per each fold.
 Moreover,